 - Luther took advantage of the new printing press to “evangelize” his views on theology and detract from his competitors with his pamphlets.

 - Many companies, organizations, and individuals now take advantage of Internet home pages to “market” and promote their product, offerings, and views.

 In the 16th century, as a result of a dispute concerning certain Church practices, a German University professor posted a call for debate on their equivalent of a bulletin board, the door of the Castle Church.
 These 95 Theses were not intended as a call to reformation but a quiet, scholarly discussion of theological issues.

 So it was, on October 31, 1517, that this 33-year-old Augustinian monk named Martin Luther nailed the 95 Theses on the Wittenberg Door, marking what historians conveniently use as a coat hanger for the beginning of the Reformation.

-But it was two significant things that changed history: first, one of Luther’s students took the original Latin 95 Theses and translated them into German, the language of the common man.
+But it was two significant things that changed history: first, one of Luther’s friends took the original Latin 95 Theses and translated them into German, the language of the common man.
 Now they were available to anyone who could read.

-Secondly, with the aid of the movable type printing press, invented not far away in Maintz by Gutenberg toward the end of the previous century, copies were distributed to the masses.
+Secondly, with the aid of the movable type printing press, invented not far away in Mainz by Gutenberg toward the end of the previous century, copies were distributed to the masses.
 It became a veritable manifesto for change.

 Thus, it is with the spread of the Internet.
 So, one could say we’re currently experiencing more than an Internet Explosion or Revolution, but an Information Reformation.